 Your toe is vulnerable to injury when driving or crossing a road.
 There are various scenarios can prove that road traffic accident can lead to bruised nails.
 Primarily, you hit the pedals too hard after a vehicle rear-ends you at stop lights.

-On the other hand, road traffic accidents may cause the development of black toenails if your foot was run over by a forklift or a heavy machinery.
+On the other hand, road traffic accidents may cause the development of black toenails if your foot ran over by a forklift or heavy machinery.

 Apart from pain, swelling, and discoloration of your toes, a severe fracture of the toe may also come after a road traffic accident.